 My Career Journey with Bridge Global – A place where women empowerment is not just a word!

-I started my professional journey with Bridge Global from May 2013 and it’s been almost 5 years, oh wow!
+I started my professional journey with Bridge Global in May 2013 and it’s been almost 5 years, oh wow!
 It was my friend Aswathi, who referred me to Bridge for the role of Junior Marketing Executive.

 I still remember my first day at Bridge.
 The person I first met was Binu, our current Technical Manager.
 He also joined on the same date.